aalku/joatse-cloud/README.md

 Right now you can share access to any TCP port that is accessible to you and any http(s) resource but in the future we would like to be able to share UDP ports, files, folders and maybe other resources.

+You can also share any TCP port or http(s) resource via unauthenticated Socks5 proxy protocol.

 ## How to use it

 The first thing you need to know is that Joatse is a software solution and not a service, so don't expect a simple guide to start using it in 5 minutes.